A profile shot of a woman. A profile shot of a woman. A profile shot of a woman.

 4. NAD+ and Muscles

 NAD+ is crucial for your muscle health in two ways.
 Exercise and movement in general require significant energy, and your muscle cells use NAD+ to help fuel contraction and relaxation.
+This process of energy production occurs in your cells’ mitochondria (the powerhouses of the cell), can cannot be accomplished without NAD+.
 Your cells also need to repair themselves from any damage done by those vigorous sessions at the gym, and cellular repair requires NAD+, too.
+The function of NAD+ with respect to muscle health cannot be underestimated.

 5. NAD+ and Eye Health

 Your tissues and organs need a constant supply of cellular energy to function, and NAD+ plays a crucial role in this supply.
 One such energy-demanding tissue is the retina.
 A review article highlighted that declining levels of retinal NAD+ have been linked to health conditions of the retina in preclinical models.
 UV light exposure can also damage ocular tissues.
-NAD+ is important in maintaining healthy tissues.
+NAD+ is important in maintaining healthy tissues due to its influence on cellular repair and recovery.

 6. NAD+ and Environmental Stressors